 - Dermal fillers – The use of dermal fillers allow you to hydrate and revitalise your skin, reduce acne scars, reduce ‘crow’s feet’, worry lines and revolumize your face.

-- Tattoo removal - Our cosmetic clinic utilises a breakthrough aesthetic laser tattoo remover called PicoSure approved by FDA.
-The results achieved from PicoSure are exceptionally more evident than any other technology within the shortest amount of time.
+- Tattoo removal – Our cosmetic clinic utilises a breakthrough aesthetic laser tattoo remover called PicoSure approved by FDA.
+The results achieved from PicoSure are more evident than from older laser technology within the shortest amount of time.

 - Skin Needling – This treatment aims to help with a number of conditions including fine lines, scarring, uneven skin texture, sun damage, and open pores.